Acalabrutinib (Calquence ®)

-This medication comes in a capsule form to be taken orally, every 12 hours.
+This medication comes in a capsule form to be taken by mouth.
 It should be swallowed whole with water, with or without food.
 You should not break, open, or chew the capsule.
 Contact your pharmacist or care provider if you are unable to swallow the capsules.
 If you forget to take your dose and it has been more then 3 hours, skip that dose and taken your next dose as scheduled.
 Do not take extra medication to make up for the missed dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, Seville oranges (often used in marmalade), St. John's Wort, itraconazole, erythromycin, fluconazole, rifampin, and diltiazem, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 "Heartburn" medications can affect how your cancer medication is absorbed.
 You should not take proton pump inhibitors such as Prilosec (omeprazole), Nexium (pantoprazoline), or Protonix (pantoprazole).
 You should take acalabrutinib 2 hours before you take any H2 blockers, such as Pepcid (famotidine) and Zantac (ranitidine).
 Also, you should not take any antacids, such as Tums (calcium-carbonate) and Rolaids (Calcium Carbonate and Magnesium Hydroxide) for 2 hours before or after your dose of acalabrutinib.
 If needed, please ask your care team the best “heartburn” medication to use and when to take it.